-We’ve already gone through the don’ts of social media for professionals, and now we’re going to focus on the dos.
+We’ve already covered the basics of social media for Accounting & Finance professionals.
+Now, we’ll drill into the tactics you can use to strengthen your online presence.
 Specifically, how you can craft a killer LinkedIn profile that properly showcases your skills, abilities, and your impeccable personal brand.

 According to LinkedIn, users with a profile photo are 14 times more likely to be viewed than those without them.
 So yes, you absolutely need one.
 But you need the right one.
 Your profile photo should be a recent headshot of you in professional dress.
 A neutral background is best, but don’t be afraid to showcase some warmth and personality.
 Avoid photos of you in unprofessional situations, like your recent beach vacation or a raucous happy hour.